Crispy Rice Salad Recipe Fresh, Crunchy and Easy

 FAQ

-How to make crispy rice for crispy rice salad?
+How do you make crispy rice for a salad?

-Use cold rice, spread it thin, and bake or pan-fry without moving it too much at first.
+Use cold rice, spread it out, and bake or pan-fry until golden and crispy.

-Prep everything ahead, but keep the rice separate and combine right before eating.
+Yes, but keep the rice separate and mix just before serving.

 You may also like: